pauloBFalmeida/pauloBFalmeida.github.io/README.md

 This theme is free and open source software, distributed under the The MIT License.
 So feel free to use this Jekyll theme anyway you want.

+## Running locally
+`jekyll serve` to compile and start server on localhost

 # Adding a project

 Create a html file in